Company hopes to secure FDA approval in 2022, to begin selling in U.S. market

 “Currently gastroenterologists spend significant time filling out post-procedure documentation,” the company’s website says.
 “This includes logging start and end times of procedures, timestamps of reaching anatomical landmarks, summarizing biopsy/resection procedures and bowel prep scores.
 Based on the similar computer vision technology deployed in the endoscopy suite, Iterative Scopes has partnered with Provation to develop an AI-enabled documentation integration that aims to decrease post-procedure documentation time by 50% in the next two years.”

-As AI continues to grow within the GI industry, physicians will see improvements in the efficiency and accuracy of routine procedures.
+As AI continues to grow, physicians will see improvements in the efficiency and accuracy of routine procedures.
 These upgrades will in turn improve patient outcomes, and the costs associated with common forms of care.

 Iterative Scopes hopes to see the completion of its 501(k) review later this year.